course-details-portlet

 Learning methods and activities

 The course uses a student-centered learning approach based on a flipped classroom model and modular seminars.
 This setup allows students to deepen their understanding of the subject at their own pace, in collaboration with fellow students if desired, before the seminars.
-During the seminars, the course material is further explored collaboratively, both in groups and in plenary sessions together with the instructor, delving into a real-life casestudy.
+During the seminars, the course material is further explored collaboratively, both in groups and in plenary sessions together with the instructor, working with a real-life casestudy.

 Language of instruction: Norwegian, but much of the syllabus and learning materials are in English.